NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 * **The Return and Re-issuance Mechanism:** Citizens have the option to "return" or "deposit" their excess XC back to the city's treasury.
 While these coins do not accrue interest, they are not permanently confiscated. **Upon a citizen's request after a designated period**, the city **re-issues** the equivalent amount in a **new monthly box** with a fresh expiration date.
 This allows for long-term planning without the inflationary pressure of traditional interest, provided the citizen proactively manages their assets.
 * **Non-Bankable Currency:** XC cannot be deposited into traditional commercial banks to accumulate interest, nor can it be used as collateral in the conventional sense.
 The currency exists solely within the city’s proprietary digital ecosystem, ensuring that money remains a medium of exchange rather than a tool for capital accumulation.

 • **Safeguarding the Community Philosophy:** While XC is essential for daily life, it also functions as a tool for maintaining social order.
 The Experi-Cities are founded as communities for those who share a specific **founding philosophy**.
-If a resident's actions or public rhetoric significantly undermine or disparage this philosophy, the city reserves the right to **freeze their XC accounts** as a sanction.
+If a resident's actions or public rhetoric significantly undermine or disparage this philosophy, the Governing Intelligence reserves the right to **freeze their XC accounts** as a sanction.
 This mechanism is intended to protect the integrity and peace of the community, though critics often argue it functions as a potent method of ideological control.

 ## **2. Prohibition of Physical Cash**